neovim/neovim.github.io/_posts/2015-04-03-april-newsletter.md

 > project in my experience so far.
 > <a href="https://twitter.com/telemachus/status/568918223745372160"><small>&#64;telemachus</small></a>

-Welcome to the fifth newsletter for Neovim.
+Welcome to the fifth newsletter for Neovim, the project that looks to become Vim [out of the box][info-box].

 ## General News